All Episodes

 I feel like it's pretty sad if like you want there to be nothing, you know?

-Yeah, like everyone, like deep down, whether whatever you believe in, you would rather a way that you like move on.
+Like everyone like deep down, whether whatever you believe in, you would rather a way that you like move on.

-Because that's just human.
+Just that's just human.

-That's what I yeah, that's what I think.
+That's what I, yeah, that's what I think.

-Yeah, just having and it makes it exciting.
+Yeah, just having, and it makes it exciting.

 And we showed up here, dude.